authelia/authelia/BREAKING.md

 * The configuration mostly remained the same, only one major key has been added: `jwt_secret` and one key removed: `secure` from the SMTP notifier as the Go SMTP library default to TLS if available.
-* The Hash router has been replaced by a Browser router.
-This means that the weird characters /%23/ in the URL could now be safely removed.
+* The Hash router has been removed and replaced by a Browser router.
+This means that the weird characters /%23/ and /#/ in the redirection URL can now be safely removed.
 * The local storage used for dev purpose was a `nedb` database which was implementing the same interface as mongo but was not really standard.
 It has been replaced by a good old sqlite3 database.